DUNE-DAQ/daq-cmake/docs/README.md

 src
 unittest
 ```
 where most of the directories contain boilerplate code for the software components you requested.
-This will all have been automatically git-committed locally in the `sourcecode/thenewpackage` repo, though it's up to you to decide if you like the boilerplate code and think it's worth pushing to your package's central repo.
-Also while you'll be able to build this boilerplate package, its components won't actually do anything -- this boilerplate code will need to be filled in and extended by the package's developers.
+While you'd be able to build this boilerplate package if it were in the `sourcecode/` directory of a standard DUNE DAQ development environment, the new package's components won't actually do anything -- this boilerplate code will need to be filled in and extended by the package's developers.
 And if you look at `CMakeLists.txt`, you'll see that many of the function calls you'd need will have been added, though generally missing the arguments you'd need to provide them so they would know what libraries to link against, e.g.:
 ```
 daq_add_application(an_app_for_users an_app_for_users.cxx LINK_LIBRARIES ) # Any libraries to link in not yet determined
 ```